 The language of all teaching and examinations is English.

-Students taking the Master's in English Acquisition and Multilingualism are encouraged to make use of one of our exchange agreements in the second and/or third semester.
+Exchange studies abroad will make you more attractive on the job market.
+Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.
+Students taking the Master's in English Acquisition and Multilingualism are encouraged to make use of one of our exchange agreements in the second semester.

 The department has a student exchange agreement with the following institutions: